coreui/coreui/docs/content/components/modal.md

 ## How it works

 Bootstrap modals are lightweight and multi-purpose popups.
 Modals are split into three primary sections: header, body, and footer.
 Each has its role and so should be used accordingly.
-Before getting started with Bootstrap's modal component, be sure to read the following as our menu options have recently changed.
+Before getting started with CoreUI for Bootstrap's modal component, be sure to read the following as our menu options have recently changed.

 - Modals are built with HTML, CSS, and JavaScript.
 They're positioned over everything else in the document and remove scroll from the `<body>` so that modal content scrolls instead.
 - Clicking on the modal "backdrop" will automatically close the modal.